Former Tata Sons chairman Cyrus Mistry killed in car crash near Mumbai | Business

 - India

-Former Tata Sons chairman Cyrus Mistry was killed on Sunday when his car hit a road divider on a bridge in Maharashtra's Palghar district neighbouring Mumbai, a senior police officer said.
+Former Tata Sons chairperson Cyrus Mistry, the low-profile, almost reclusive industrialist who was replaced in a boardroom coup in 2016, was killed on Sunday when his luxury car hit a road divider in Maharashtra's Palghar district.
+He was 54.

-Mistry (54) and another person travelling in the Mercedes car were killed on the spot while two others, including the driver, identified as Anayta Pandol, were injured.

-Mistry was travelling from Ahmedabad to Mumbai when the accident occurred at around 3:15 PM on the bridge on the Surya river at Charoti Naka, 120 km away from Mumbai.
-“The accident occurred on the bridge over the Surya river, killing Mistry and another person on the spot while two others have been shifted to Gujarat for further treatment,” said Palghar district superintendent of police, Balasaheb Patil.
+Besides Mistry, one person travelling with him in the Mercedes was killed, police said.
+The two others, including the driver Anayta Pandol, were injured and taken to hospital, officials said.
+Mistry, who was already heading companies in the Shapoorji Pallonji Group when he was appointed to succeed Ratan Tata as the head of the over USD 100 billion salt-to-software Tata Group, was on his way back from Ahmedabad to Mumbai when the tragedy occurred at around 3:15 PM on the bridge on the Surya river at Charoti Naka, 120 km away from Mumbai.

 Four persons, including Mistry, the driver, and two others were travelling in the car.

-A Kasa police station officer said Mistry's car hit a road divider on the Surya river bridge and dashed against the retention wall, killing him and another person on the spot.
+A Kasa police station officer said Mistry's car hit a road divider on the Surya river bridge and dashed against the retention wall.

 The injured occupants of the car- Anayta Pandol, who was driving the car, and Daryus Pandol- have been shifted to a private hospital in Vapi in Gujarat for treatment.